 Deriving an assessment or summary statement is a critical step to diagnosing and cognitively processing the data collected.
 No matter the complexity of the case, the goal is to deliver a succinct statement (1-3 sentences) that concisely highlights key words and concepts collected (from records, H&P, diagnostics).
-A well-constructed summary statement is meant to TRIGGER you and your listeners to quickly generate and narrow down potential differential diagnoses considerations.
+A well-constructed summary statement is meant to use key words to TRIGGER you and your listeners to quickly generate and narrow down potential differential diagnoses.

-Too long of a summary statement will confuse and distract yourself (and listeners) as the actual clinical problem will not be clearly understood.
+Too long of a summary statement will confuse and distract yourself (and your listeners), as the clinical problem will not come clearly to focus

-Too short of a summary statement will result in an inability to generate or narrow down a differential diagnoses list
+Too short of a summary statement will result in an inability to narrow down a differential diagnoses list

 Following the summary line, articulate each “problem” encountered in the case, discuss potential differentials and your next steps (the Plan follows the discussion of each problem).